Zlatan Ibrahimović: Religious and social background

 In an interview with CNN on 24 November 2015, he stressed that his Muslim background was "not a factor" in fans' perception of him: "For me, it didn't change (anything) because my father is Muslim and my mother is Catholic...
 For me it is all about respect.
 That's how I grew up and the way I learned to be.
 This is what I am."
-Zlatan described himself as a "deeply faithful Catholic" in 2017, but later suggested in 2024 that he did not believe in God following his brother dying of Leukaemia, saying ″In my world, you are your own God.″The Malmö-based television presenter Teddy Landén, who was interviewed for the same documentary, noted Ibrahimović's choice of shirt name following his 2001 transfer to Ajax.
-He believed that the player changed from having Zlatan to having Ibrahimović on his jersey to honour his background and show to children from Rosengård and Malmö in general: 'If I can do it, you can do it.'"
+Zlatan described himself as a "deeply faithful Catholic" in 2017, but later suggested in 2024 that he did not believe in God following his brother's death from leukaemia, stating, "In my world, you are your own God."
+The Malmö-based television presenter Teddy Landén, who was interviewed for the same documentary, noted Ibrahimović's name change on his rugby shirt following his 2001 transfer to Ajax.
+He believed that Ibrahimović chose to replace his first name on the jersey with his last name to honour his family background and show children from Rosengård and Malmö in general: "If I can do it, you can do it."
 In Ibrahimović's autobiography, he says that this change was only because his relationship with his father had improved at the time.

-On 18 February 2021, during a Europa League Round of 32 match between Red Star Belgrade and Milan at the Rajko Mitić Stadium, Ibrahimović was subjected to racism by the Red Star fans.
+On 18 February 2021, during a Europa League Round of 32 match between Red Star Belgrade and AC Milan at the Rajko Mitić Stadium, Ibrahimović was subjected to racism by the Red Star fans.
 Ibrahimović, who did not play the match, watched the game from the stands and jumped to celebrate once Milan scored, when a fan shouted insults at him, including "balija"—an ethnic slur targeting Bosnian Muslims.
 The match was played behind the closed doors due to the COVID-19 pandemic, but a few supporters were allowed to spectate from a VIP box.
 Red Star Belgrade issued an apology and condemned the insults; however, UEFA opened an investigation of the incident nevertheless.
 On 14 April 2021, the club was fined €30,000 and ordered to play a home game in European competition behind closed doors.